Learn AutoCAD basics in 10 days, a getting started guide for AutoCAD beginners

 Learn to make your first AutoCAD drawing with this guide

-This comprehensive learning guide has been made for an absolute beginner in AutoCAD who has almost no knowledge of AutoCAD and wants to learn the software right from the very basics.
+This comprehensive learning guide has been made for an absolute beginner who has almost no knowledge of AutoCAD and wants to learn AutoCAD right from the very basics.

 By the end of this ten-day AutoCAD basics learning guide, you will be fully equipped to make and modify your AutoCAD drawings.
 You will also be all set to learn more advanced tools and commands of AutoCAD and there are plenty of free resources at the end of this guide to help you learn more.